 These two crafting machines are the top tier products of the Silhouette family.
 In house rivalry leads to improvement so who will be the winner the fight is starting Silhouette Curio vs Cameo 3.

 Which is the best cutting machine?

 Which one should you choose?

 It’s not as simple as one would think.
 First of all the machines weren’t created to replace each other.
 They were envisioned to improve crafting abilities.
 It’s not like Cameo 3 is better than Cameo 2, so the choice would be easy.

 If you’re in the right niche, you will need both machines.
 But before you make the decision read on and see if either cameo or curio is a better fit.

 Cameo 3 is the newest addition to the Silhouette Cameo family.
 This is why I’ve picked it to compare it with Silhouette Curio.

 What Will I Learn?

-- Silhouette Cameo vs Silhouette Curio comparison chart
+- Comparison of the Silhouette Cameo and Curio

 - Silhouette Curio vs Cameo machine specs tested: